apache/airflow/docs/apache-airflow-providers-weaviate/connections.rst

 --------------------------

 Host (required)
     The host to use for the Weaviate cluster REST and GraphQL API calls.
+DO NOT include the schema (i.e., http or https).

 OIDC Username (optional)
     Username for the OIDC user when OIDC option is to be used for authentication.